tonethar/IGME-230-GDD-2017-Fall/notes/HW-gif-finder.md

 #### A. Explanation
 - In #1 above - we are hooking up a button event handler in the `window.onload` event.
-Note we have wrapped the code in an arrow function - we also could have used a regualr function - it doesn't matter either way.
+Note we have wrapped the code in an arrow function - we also could have used a regular function - it doesn't matter either way.
 - In #2 above - this will store what the user searched for, we need it to be in script scope so that we can access it from outside of our  `getData()` function.
 - In #3 above - `getData()` will be called when the button is clicked.

-Go ahead and test the code by clicking the button - and then check the console for the log.
+Test the code by clicking the button - and then check the console for the log.

 ### III.
 Capture the user intent and format a URL
 We need to write code to build a URL to the web service.
-This URL will contain the users search preferences (search term and number of results).
+This URL will contain the user's search preferences (search term and number of results).

-**Go ahead and type this code in:**
+**Type this code in:**

 ![Web Page](_images/gif-finder-3.jpg)

 #### A. Explanation
 - #1 above - this URL is the Giphy *Search endpoint*.
-Here's an example of another endpoint, the Giphy "Trending" endpoint is `https://api.giphy.com/v1/gifs/trending`
+Here's an example of another endpoint, the Giphy "Trending" endpoint: `https://api.giphy.com/v1/gifs/trending`
 - #2 above - this API key identifies you to the owner of the service.
 API keys are used to track and control how the API is being used - so if the user of this key is abusing the service it can be "turned off".
 This particular key is a public key and may no longer work when you do the exercise.
 If it does not, head here to get your own key (it's free!): https://developers.giphy.com/docs/
 - #3 above - we specify a parameter - `api_key` - and then give it a value
 - #4 above - get the `.value` of the text input field
 - #5 above - get rid of leading an trailing spaces.
-URL's do not work with spaces!
+URLs do not work with spaces!
 - #6 above - `encodeURIComponent()` will escape characters like spaces (in the middle of the search term), ampersands, $ signs, + symbols and so on so that they are properly represented for a URL.
 You can read the docs here: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent
 - #7 above - bail out if we have nothing to search for
 - #8 above - add the search term to the url - the web service requires this parameter name to be `q`